 Moving the storage pool to another computer

 Be careful, though!
-It is necessary to move all the hard disks that make up the storage pool to the second computer!
-In fact, the files may be scattered across both hard drives.
-In addition, by moving only one hard disk in the pool, in some circumstances I found it impossible to reinstall the hard disk in the pool, resulting in the loss of a huge amount of data!
+It is necessary to move all the hard disks on the second computer that make up the storage pool!
+In fact, the files may find themselves scattered in both hard disks.
+In addition, by moving only one hard drive of the pool, in some circumstances I found the impossibility of reinstalling the hard drive in the pool, with the consequent loss of a huge amount of data!

 I tried to put files, from the second computer, in the simple storage space of Windows 10.